By Laura Ferreiro

 On Day 1, a compelling panel on how to effectively educate colleagues about the value of CSR brought together reps from Google, Intuit, and Edelman public relations.
 Diane Wakeley Solinger, Director of Google.org, said that Google is investing $1 billion in three major social good areas: education, economic opportunity, and inclusion and social justice.
 Google is providing funding, volunteers and tools to innovative nonprofits to help them further their work, and this is a key pillar of Google’s business.
 Solinger admitted that it can be challenging to bring Google’s 80,000 employees along on this journey and to get everyone to feel a part of the social mission.
 She added that Google would welcome the opportunity to collaborate with other tech companies on social good initiatives to broaden their impact.
 “We go insular too often,” she said.

 John D. Edelman explained that Edelman is also “on a journey to embed corporate citizenship and sustainability into everything we do.”
-In order to do so most effectively, the PR and marketing firm did a survey to find out which Sustainable Development Goals its employees cared about most, and is targeting its social good efforts to address those issues.
+In order to do so most effectively, the global PR and marketing firm did a survey to find out which Sustainable Development Goals its employees cared about most, and is targeting its social good efforts to address those issues.

 Another compelling panel examined the very important business value of social purpose.
 HP’s Director of Human Rights and Supply Chain Responsibility Annukka Dickens explained how HP is working across industry borders to make an impact, and showed a video about a program that HP implemented to buy recycled plastics from Haiti to make its printer cartridges while also helping local Haitians to earn money by collecting plastic bottles for recycling and transforming waste into useful products, making it a win-win for everyone involved.
 Watch the video below:

-Zendesk’s VP of Social Impact Tiffany Apczynski said that she hopes CSR departments will be on par with other key operational departments like Human Resources at companies going forward, and mentioned that it has been proven that CSR is closely linked to employee contentment.
+Zendesk’s VP of Social Impact Tiffany Apczynski said that she hopes CSR departments will be on par with other key operational departments like Human Resources at companies going forward, and mentioned that it has been proven that CSR is closely linked with employee contentment.

-On the second day of the conference, an External Keynote discussion about the need for businesses to go beyond compliance was delivered by Michael Kobori, Vice President of Sustainability for Levi Strauss and Marcel Jacobs, Director of Supplier Sustainability for Philips Group.
+On the second day of the conference, an External Keynote discussion about the need for businesses to go beyond compliance was delivered by Michael Kobori, Vice President of Sustainability for Levi Strauss, and Marcel Jacobs, Director of Supplier Sustainability for Philips Group.

 Kobori explained that when Levi Strauss established supply chain compliance standards to make sure its materials were ethically sourced and workers were treated fairly 25 years ago, several naysayers told them they were crazy and that the business would never survive.
 “People laughed at us,” he said.
 “They said it was impossible and it would destroy our supply chain.
 Flash forward to 2011, and what used to be the ceiling [in supply chain compliance] is now the floor.”